Jojoooo1/spring-boot-api/README.md

 - **Client Platform**: API dedicated to client-facing applications generally accessed through frontend interfaces, mobile applications and/or API depending on the clients requirements.
-- **Back Office**: Operation and support applications that are vital for operational functionalities.
+- **Back Office**: Operation and support API for operational functionalities.
-- **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless integration and enriching overall functionality.
+- **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless integration with the platform.
 - **Management**: API used by the development team to manage the platform.
 It is intentionally separated from the internal API for improved security.
 - **Public API**: Public facing API